pknatic/python/Notes/topics.md

 Overall, Python's support for XML-RPC makes it easy to implement distributed systems that can communicate with each other over the Internet.

+# COBRA

+COBRA (Common Object Request Broker Architecture) is a middleware technology that enables distributed computing by allowing objects in different locations to communicate with each other using a common protocol.<br>
+Python has a module called Pyro (Python Remote Objects), which is an implementation of the COBRA architecture.
+Pyro allows Python objects to be accessed and manipulated across different machines and different operating systems, by providing a way to transparently exchange remote method calls and access remote objects.<br>
+With Pyro, Python developers can create distributed systems that consist of multiple nodes, each running Python code and exchanging data and function calls through the Pyro middleware layer.
+This allows developers to create large-scale distributed applications that can leverage the power of multiple machines and processing nodes.<br>
+Pyro uses a number of advanced features in Python, such as dynamic code execution and serialization of objects, to enable transparent remote access to objects and methods.
+Overall, Pyro makes it easy to create distributed Python applications, and allows Python developers to take advantage of the power of distributed computing.<br>